MAF Uganda: Location

 The headquarters of MAF Uganda are located at Gate 2, Kajjansi Airfield, in the town of Kajjansi, in Wakiso District, in the Central Region of Uganda.
 The geographical coordinates of the airline's headquarters are: 0°11'45.0"N, 32°33'09.0"E (Latitude:0.195833; Longitude:32.552500).

 Overview

-MAF Uganda, is a subsidiary and member of the international Christian charity, Mission Aviation Fellowship, based in Nampa, Idaho, United States, present in over 30 countries around the world and with more than 130 aircraft in service.
+MAF Uganda is a subsidiary and member of the international Christian charity, Mission Aviation Fellowship, based in Ashford, United Kingdom, present in over 30 countries around the world and with more than 130 aircraft in service.
 In Uganda, MAF operates five aircraft from its base and office at Kajjansi Airfield, to destinations in the Northern Region of Uganda, the eastern parts of the Democratic Republic of the Congo and South Sudan.

 Destinations

 From its hub in Kajjansi, the company operates passenger charter services to destinations within Eastern Africa.
 Following is a partial list of destinations that MAF Uganda serves, as of May 2019.